 Timing your contractions

 One of the best ways to tell if labor has really started (from the comfort of home) is to time your contractions (the American College of Gynecologists and Obstetricians agrees).
 There are plenty of contraction timer apps out there to help you and your partner understand your contractions, but a watch and a piece of paper will also work just fine in a pinch.
-Alternatively, you can track and time contractions with an automated contraction tracker, like Bloomlife.

 Your peace-of-mind and confidence is the key to preventing stress and those annoyingly-futile drives to the hospital.
 Getting to know what is normal for you when it comes to your pregnancy and your contractions can help you better determine when things change.